 The pretty medieval town of Beaulieu-sur-Dordogne has a magnificent Benedictine Abbey, an attractive square and narrow cobbled streets.
 Several other villages in the region are classified amongst the most beautiful villages in France.
 These are: Collonges-la-Rouge, Curemonte, Saint-Robert, Ségur le-Château and Treignac.

 The Auvergne is a region of vast green open spaces, dotted with lakes, forests and volcanoes, and offers some of the best walks to be found in France.
 Sculpted by fire, the Auvergne is the largest volcanic region in Europe and has four volcanic massifs, the youngest of which dates back 10,000 years.
 For the enthusiast it is a veritable open-air geological exhibition.
-The last volcanic eruption was some 5800 years ago.
+The last Auvergne volcano eruption was some 5800 years ago.
 The Loire, Allier and Dordogne rivers rise in the Auvergne region which along with the lakes is full of rapids and thermal springs including Vichy and Chaudes-Aigues.

 The Puy de Sancy is the highest mountain in the Massif Central and a trek to the summit is well worth the effort to enjoy the magnificent views.
 Issoire with its ancient Benedictine abbey and Saint-Nectaire with its cathedral-like church on top of Cornadore hill are both worth a visit.